FreBio/FreBio.github.io/Blogs/index.md

-Here I will post some blogs with scripts and programs that I wrote regarding analyzing genetic data of pathogens.
+Below you will find scripts and programs that I wrote for analyzing genetic data of pathogens.

 More coming soon...